-In addition to licensing to sell bait, some general local, state, and federal registrations include a sales tax permit / retail merchant license, Employer Identification Number, and Occupancy Permit.
+In addition to licensing to sell bait, there are going to be some general business registrations to research.
+These may include business license, sales tax permit, Employer Identification Number, and Occupancy Permit.

 Even with the low costs, coming up with a good business idea and having the skills to run it are one thing but getting the funding to start a bait shop is another.
 In order to get a loan, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.

 Keeping your small business and personal finances in separate bank accounts is important to track the income and expenses of your business and identify trends.

 Many banks offer free business checking accounts, so be sure to find a cost-effective option for your business.